DevBaseDev/devbase-rn-template/README.md

 ### apisauce

 Its a wrapper around axios with extended functionality.
 I'm happy with its API and I like the problem matcher.

-### Redux/Redux Toolkit

-I'm happy using Redux Toolkit.
-It's a lot more concise now and I enjoy the redux ecosystem of plugins.

-SWR reduces our dependency on Redux for global state.
-And sometimes React Navigation can be used to send data to the next screen.
-I try to leverage these two before reaching out to global state.

-If you prefer something else, remove redux and go with that.
-Do not waste time trying a new state management solution.

-### Redux Observable

-This is used alongside Redux for complex background work.
-Most people will rarely need to use something like this.
-In fact, if you aren't sure, just remove it (also uninstall its dependency, rxjs).

 ### React Navigation